Gravitational Waves from Double White Dwarfs as probes of the Milky Way: Acknowledgements

 \section{Acknowledgements}

 We thank Silvia Toonen for providing us with a DWD evolution model used to assemble our fiducial Galactic population.
-NS and NK acknowledge support from the Gr-PRODEX 2019 funding program (PEA 4000132310).
+NS and NK acknowledge support from the Gr-PRODEX 2019 funding program (PEA 4000132310), and from the {\it SpaceSHEL} project funded by the Hellenic Foundation for Research \& Innovation.
 VK acknowledges support from the Netherlands Research Council NWO (Rubicon 019.183EN.015 grant).
 The work of M.P. was supported by STFC grants ST/P000762/1 and ST/T000791/1.
-M.P. acknowledges support by the European Union’s Horizon 2020 Research Council grant 724659 MassiveCosmo ERC- 2016-COG.\\ This research made use of the tools provided by the \textit{LISA} Data Processing Group (LDPG) and the \textit{LISA} Consortium \textit{LISA} Data Challenges (LDC) working group\footnote{\href{https://lisa-ldc.lal.in2p3.fr/}{https://lisa-ldc.lal.in2p3.fr/}}.
+M.P. acknowledges support by the European Unions' Horizon 2020 Research Council grant 724659 MassiveCosmo ERC- 2016-COG.\\ This research made use of the tools provided by the \textit{LISA} Data Processing Group (LDPG) and the \textit{LISA} Consortium \textit{LISA} Data Challenges (LDC) working group\footnote{\href{https://lisa-ldc.lal.in2p3.fr/}{https://lisa-ldc.lal.in2p3.fr/}}.